ARCO Tower (Los Angeles)

 ARCO Tower (currently known as 1055 West Seventh) is a high-rise office building located at 1055 West Seventh Street in Los Angeles, California.

-It has 33 stories and stands at a height of 141 m, making it the 32nd tallest building in Los Angeles, and the second tallest in Westlake.
-It has a prominent position in the local skyline, as it is across the 110 (Harbor) Freeway from the majority of the skyscrapers in downtown Los Angeles and the only other nearby building taller than it is 1100 Wilshire.
-The building has a floor area of 205,054m² and was designed by Gin Wong Associates.
+It has 33 stories and stands at a height of 141 m, making it the 32nd tallest building in Los Angeles.
+Located in Central City West, It has a prominent position in the local skyline, as it is across the 110 (Harbor) Freeway from the majority of the skyscrapers in downtown Los Angeles and the only other nearby building taller than it is 1100 Wilshire.
+The building has a floor area of 205,054 m2 and was designed by Gin Wong Associates.
 Construction of the building began in 1988 and was completed in 1989.
 The building was one of three ARCO Towers within blocks of each other in Los Angeles when constructed.
-It changed its name to 1055 West Seventh in 1998 due to ARCO relocating.

-In 2013, Healthcare provider LA Care now has its headquarters in the building.
+It changed its name to 1055 West Seventh in 1998, due to ARCO relocating.
+By 2013, healthcare provider LA Care had its headquarters in the building.

+In 2023, it was announced that the tower would be redeveloped as 691 apartments, due to the struggling office market in downtown Los Angeles.